opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 [2022-06-16T21:30:19,000][INFO ][o.o.e.ExtensionsOrchestrator] [runTask-0] received PluginResponse{examplepluginname}
 ```

-OpenSearch SDK terminal will also log all requests and responses it receives from OpenSearch :
+OpenSearch SDK JAVA terminal will also log all requests and responses it receives from OpenSearch :

 TCP HandShake Request :
 ```